ncase/covid-19/words/words.md

 * **The Next Few Months** (lockdowns, contact tracing, masks?)
 * **The Next Few Years** (loss of immunity? no vaccine?)

-This guide (published April 30th, 2020[^timestamp]) is meant to give you hope *and* fear.
+This guide (published May 1st, 2020[^timestamp]) is meant to give you hope *and* fear.
 To beat COVID-19 **in a way that also protects our mental & financial health**, we need optimism to create plans, and pessimism to create backup plans.
 As Gladys Bronwyn Stern once said, *“The optimist invents the airplane and the pessimist the parachute.”*

-[^timestamp]: (NOTE: This guide was published on April 30th, 2020.
-Many details will become outdated, but Epidemiology 101 will remain true, and we're confident this guide will cover 95% of possible futures.)
+[^timestamp]: NOTE: This guide was published on May 1st, 2020.
+Many details will become outdated, but Epidemiology 101 will remain true, and we're confident this guide will cover 95% of possible futures!

 So, buckle in: we're about to experience some turbulence.